 - Rental Income: If you own a second property or a portion of your current home can be rented out, this income can contribute to monthly fees.

 - Sale of Valuables: Consider selling non-essential assets like collectibles, antiques, or jewelry.
+Dorothy and I certainly sold a lot of “stuff” we’d accumulated over 44 years on Elmwood Drive.
 While not a primary source, this can provide supplemental funds.

 - Alumni or Professional Associations: Some organizations offer grants or financial assistance programs to their members, particularly for those facing financial hardship.
 Research any associations you or your loved one belonged to.